As amended November 20, 2012

 • is expelled from The Society.
 A person shall only be expelled if his/her conduct is detrimental to the honour or interests of The Society and a resolution to that effect is passed by a two-thirds majority present at a General Meeting of The Society.

 The Governing bodies of The Australian and New Zealand Society of Biomechanics shall be:

 This Executive Committee Meeting shall be held at least biennially, normally at each biennial conference of the Society.
 The Executive Committee Meeting is presided over by the President or the Past-President.

 This will be held at biennially, normally at each biennial conference of The Society.
 The General Meeting is presided over by the President or a nominee of the Executive Committee.
 The General Meeting shall receive the President’s and the Treasurer’s report, as well as those of the Executive Committee, and shall discharge them from responsibility of the past tenure of office.

 Where necessary an Extraordinary General Meeting of Members may be called by the Executive Committee on its own behalf, or by the request of at least 10% of full financial members.
 This meeting should be held electronically or at a venue and time where a majority of the Executive and Members can attend.
 The Extraordinary General Meeting is presided over by the President or a nominee of the Executive Committee.

 This constitution may only be amended by a two-thirds majority of members of the Society who vote by postal or electronic ballot.
 Notice of a proposed amendment must be sent to the members by the Secretary of the Society at least 42 days before the closing date for the ballot.

-In the event of dissolution of The Society, all remaining assets shall be given to another scientific society with similar objectives to The ANZSB.
+In the event of dissolution of The Society, all remaining assets shall be given to another not-for-profit scientific society with similar objectives to The ANZSB.
 The recipient of these assets will be decided by vote among the members remaining at the time of dissolution.